Instagram’s Chronological Feed is BackJanuary 12, 2022 - 7 minutes read

 If you’re a longtime Instagram user then you likely know that Instagram feeds used to only exist chronologically.
 That all changed in 2016 when Instagram switched to an algorithm-based feed to create an optimized content delivery system for users.
 This algorithm, however, has been a sore subject within the Instagram community and has sparked immense criticism surrounding the social media platform.

-In fact, Instagram users have created such a commotion around the issue that during a Senate subcommittee hearing in December, Adam Mosseri, the head of Instagram, promised the chronological feed would make a comeback due to its profound popularity among users.
+If you’ve gotten used to the current UI/UX of Instagram, sorry to say, things are about to change.
+Instagram users have created such a commotion around the issue that during a Senate subcommittee hearing in December, Adam Mosseri, the head of Instagram, promised the chronological feed would make a comeback due to its profound popularity among users.
 And, as promised by Mosseri, Instagram is now working on new feed options that are being tested in three different versions:

 The “Home” feed is one that active users will be familiar with as it’s how Instagram organizes their feed currently.
 With help from an AI-based algorithm, the “Home” option monitors past activity and suggests new posts for users based off of this data.